 Oh I do love an edible gift don’t you?
 Not that I’ve ever received one (sigh) but I imagine it’s rather lovely.
 I tend to be the edible gift maker myself but don’t feel too sorry for me, being the maker has it’s perks.
-First of all, it’s the only way you can give someone a cheap gift without them them thinking you’re a tight arse (which you are).
-Secondly, it allows you to buy a gift for yourself with the savings, clever clever, naughty naughty.
-Now I know Christmas already feels like a distant memory but edible gifts aren’t just for Christmas, you can afford to be a cheapskate all year round, yay!
+First of all, it’s the only way you can give someone a cheap gift without them them thinking you’re a tight – which you are.
+Secondly, it allows you to buy a nice new pair of trainers for yourself with the savings.

 “Are those new trainers?”